 - Dark and Lovely in shade Red Hot Rhyme/ 376.
 A lovely deep ginger shade with mild red undertones suited for those with dark hair and skin that don’t want a dramatic change.
 Formula features an anti-fade system for longer lasting results.

-Hair Ginger Ideas-Highlights, on Brown Hair
+Ginger Hair Highlights-Ideas on Brown Skin & Hair

 Here are some example formulas you could try, with Highlights: